PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/MultiGameFossil.md

 Reviving fossils runs at approximately one revive/18.7 seconds.
 This comes out to about 5 hours for a full game of 960.
 Unfortunately, 5 hours is not enough to last overnight or a work day.
 Thus in order to prevent idling and to increase the efficiency of fossils reviving, you must use multiple game saves to get past the 32 box limit of 960 revives.

 Thus with 2 games with empty boxes, you can run fossils for 10 hours continuously without needing any attention.
 This will be enough to last overnight and maybe a day of work.
-Using even more games will give more flexibility when you aren’t able to revive 960 fossils at a time.
+Using even more games will give more flexibility when you aren't able to revive 960 fossils at a time.

 ### Managing Backup Saves:

 When reviving over multiple game saves, all but the last game will be saved.
 This means that the fossils will have been consumed.
 In order to recover them, you must use backup saves.

-> If you don’t know what backup saves or how to use them, look it up online.
-We won’t re-iterate it here.
+> If you don't know what backup saves or how to use them, look it up online.
+We won't re-iterate it here.
 As a reminder, you can load a backup save by pressing UP+X+B on the title screen.

 The idea here is to hard-save in front of the professor before running the program.
 That way when you reload a backup save, you will reload the game from just before the reviving began.
-If you don’t hard-save, you will reload further back – most likely the fly point in front of the Route 6 tent since flying will overwrite the backup save.
-This is fine too so hard-saving isn’t really necessary.
+If you don't hard-save, you will reload further back – most likely the fly point in front of the Route 6 tent since flying will overwrite the backup save.
+This is fine too so hard-saving isn't really necessary.

 Hard-saving can be done either by trading, or saving the game through Pokémon Home.